Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 Some local authorities have found indirect ways to help ease the cost of building new mosques but local officials and communities have a history of blocking construction, and the French government has moved to cut off donations from foreign governments.
 There’s debate over whether to allow more direct government support for new mosques, but many Muslims also oppose this idea, fearing government money would also bring government control.

 The French government is now the major custodian of the country’s historic Catholic buildings, while no mosque holds the same kind of national cultural significance.
-When the manager of the government's Notre Dame fund suggested this week that surplus funds might go to places of worship for other faiths, the far-right was immediately up in arms.
+When the manager of the government's Notre Dame fund suggested this week that surplus funds might go to places of worship for other faiths, the far right was immediately up in arms.
 "So the money given for #NotreDame could end up being used for mosque renovations.
 Are you serious?
 It's a nightmare, you have a gift for ruining everything," tweeted Anaïs Lignier of Generation Identity, the French white nationalist group that received donations from the Christchurch mosque shooter.

 Diallo, the BET host, said it saddened her to think that, if something were to happen to the Great Mosque of Paris — which was built in 1926 in recognition of Muslims from the French empire who died fighting for France in World War I — it wouldn’t be felt as a blow to France as a whole in the same way as a historic cathedral.
 She felt the vitriol directed at one student leader with a foreign-sounding name who tweeted dismissively about the Notre Dame fire was hypocritical, in a country where many defended the right to publish cartoons mocking the prophet Mohammed as protected by the law of secularism.
 She also noted that a white student with a French-sounding name who also mocked the fire online did not get anywhere near the same amount of abuse for his comments.